Nick Maton Player Props: Tigers vs. Phillies

 Nick Maton At The Plate

-- Maton is hitting .155 with five doubles, five home runs and 25 walks.
+- Maton is hitting .160 with five doubles, six home runs and 26 walks.

-- In 34.0% of his games this year (18 of 53), Maton has picked up at least one hit, and in five of those games (9.4%) he recorded more than one.

-- Maton has driven in a run in 11 games this season (20.8%), including three games with more than one RBI (5.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Maton has an RBI in 12 of 54 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.